SELECTION PROCESS

 Jim Brown Most Valuable Player

-Widely regarded as the best athlete of all time in any sport, Jim Brown dominated in both collegiate and football lacrosse while a student at Syracuse University.
+Widely regarded as the best athlete of all time in any sport, Jim Brown dominated in both collegiate football and lacrosse while a student at Syracuse University.
 A member of the NFL Hall of Fame, the National Lacrosse Hall of Fame, and a three-time NFL Most Valuable Player, Brown’s on-field accomplishments are remarkable.
 To honor Brown’s career, this award is given to the most valuable player.

 Eamon McEneaney Attackman of the Year